appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/faq.md

 The `screen` command has a bug with long usernames which has been fixed in the new versions.

-If you are facing this error while trying to run runners, you should update the `screen` tool in the host machine.
+If you are facing this error while trying to run Appcircle runner VMs on a macOS host, you should update the `screen` tool in the host machine with `brew`.

 You can follow the steps below to update the `screen` tool: